vdaas/vald/docs/user-guides/operations.md

 #### Deploy Prometheus

-Prometheus can be installed using one of the followings.
+Prometheus can be installed using one of the following.

 - [Prometheus Operator][prometheus-operator]
 - [Prometheus deployments in Vald repository][vald-prometheus]